Emergencies, call KU Police at 913-588-5030.

 Vehicles subject to and pending tow will be issued a tow warning.
 You must contact the Parking Office within 48 hours or the date of the notice affixed to your vehicle.
 If contact is not made within 48 hours, your vehicle will be towed and impounded when sighted on campus.

 5.5: Collection procedures

-If an employee owes fines amounting to $25 or more and such fines are past due 60 days, Parking Services shall begin collection action as established by the state of Kansas, the Board of Regents and the University of Kansas Medical Center.
-An administrative service fee of 25% to 35% of the amount owed will also be assessed for all collection activities.
-If an employee continues to receive citations during the collection process, all new citations will be included in the collection cycle 10 days after the issuance of each additional citation.
+If an employee owes fines that are past due 90 days, Parking Services shall begin collection action as established by the state of Kansas, the Board of Regents and the University of Kansas Medical Center.

 If the appeal is denied by the Parking Appeals Committee, the appellant may request a review by the full Parking Committee.
 If the violation notice is denied by the Committee, the applicable fee must be paid on the 10th calendar day following the decision of the Committee.
 Appeal decisions by the Full Parking Committee are final.